denisecase/datafun-01-getting-started/README.md

 1. If any could not be completed, leave them as they are.
 1. Try to complete all but the last one.

-## Task 12.
-Commit Changes and Push to GitHub
+## Commit Changes and Push to GitHub

 Now it's time to get the local work you did (on your machine), back up to the cloud repo in GitHub.